CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 Any changes made in the application registration will be saved in your Azure subscription.
 We do not impose strict requirements on how app roles are set up, so you can follow your organization’s internal requirements.

+By default, any user will be able to sign into CluedIn but won't have a role assigned.
+If you would prefer to reject the user from signing in, you can set this under the Enterprise application of the same name of the app registration.
+Within properties is a toggle switch called `Assignment required?` which can be used for this purpose.

+You can then add groups and role assignments on the left hand blade labelled `Users and groups`.

 ### CluedIn roles

 The following table provides a list of the CluedIn application roles and recommended values to use when creating your Microsoft Entra application roles with your application registration.